 I had to repeat some of the process to get and pay the bill.

 The good news was I never again encountered the haughty waitress.

-Leaving in the pouring rain, I fought back the instinct to suggest to the manager that she might get a used mimeograph machine cheap.
+Leaving in the pouring rain, I fought back the instinct to suggest to the manager that she might get earbuds for the kitchen and waitstaff and find a used mimeograph machine to print menus.